mfigurski80/SentimentAPI/readme.md

 - [x] Add all yamls to include this in active cluster
 - [x] Expose

+Analytics goals

+- [x] Dockerfile for supporting analytics mysql database
+	- [ ] Decide on database type (nosql?)
+	- [ ] Figure out how to restrict permissions (is there a way to do write only?)
+- [ ] Mutate graphql points for writing to analytics
+- [ ] Deploy database
+- [ ] Update graphapi in cluster

 And if this ever blows up:

 - [ ] Cool image-based integration tests?